The Hot Chick: Release

 The Hot Chick was originally rated R, but several scenes were edited out to receive the broader PG-13 rating.
-The R version was classified 12A in Britain, maintaining the same rating given to the PG-13 theatrical version..

 Reception

 Box office

 The film opened at #5 at the U.S. box office on the weekend of December 13–15, 2002, taking in US$7,401,146, averaging $3,338 across the 2,217 theatres where it was shown.
 It went on to earn a total worldwide gross of $54,639,553.

 Critical response

 The Hot Chick received generally negative reviews by critics.
 On Rotten Tomatoes, the film had an approval rating of 21% based on reviews from 80 critics, with an average score of 3.90/10.
 The critical consensus read: "The Hot Chicks one-note concept gets stretched thin, and a lot of the jokes fall flat."
 On Metacritic, as of October 2020, the film had a score of 29 out 100 based on reviews from 22 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Roger Ebert and Richard Roeper gave the film two thumbs way down.
 Ebert gave the film half a star (out of a possible four), declaring, "The MPAA rates this PG-13.
 It is too vulgar for anyone under 13 and too dumb for anyone over 13."
-Roeper panned the film saying "it's in color.
+Roeper further criticized: "it's in color.
 And, it was mostly in focus...
 I really can't say any more for it beyond that."

 Dennis Harvey of Variety magazine wrote: "At best routinely assembled—at worst barely competent.
 The slapstick is labored, and the bigger setpieces flat."